‘General Hospital’ Spoilers: Jason Struggles With The Pain Of Betrayal, Robin Uncovers New Shocking Info

 General Hospital (GH) spoilers for the week of November 20 tease that Robin’s encounter with Billy Miller’s Jason proves devastating, according to Celeb Dirty Laundry.
 Jason is distraught when it becomes clear that Robin has thrown in her lot with the enemy, and that she is not on his side.

 Robin senses Jason’s deep hurt, but she realizes she can’t help the situation.
-She hopes instead that by helping to resolve the issue quickly both sides would be able to move on to the task of coming to terms with the truth about their respective identities, and face the challenge of achieving reconciliation.
+She hopes instead that by helping to resolve the issue quickly, both sides would be able to move on to the task of coming to terms with the truth about their respective identities and face the challenge of achieving reconciliation.

 Robin Uncovers New Shocking Info That Complicates Jason Twin Mystery